here are two places you can configure memory for your Apollo 2020 server.

 RDS is an external process that is spawned by the ERDAS APOLLO ProcessManager service.
+RDS is responsible for raster decoding for raster crawler.
 The ProcessManager service is responsible for managing a pool of 64 bit RDS processes.
 It can spawn a new instance of RDS or utilize one from the pool of existing RDS processes in order to fulfill an imagery request

 NOTE: Tomcat JVM memory and RDS JVM memory is not connected at all ( just like JBOSS JVM memory and RDS JVM memory in APOLLO 2015).
 So Tomcat JVM max memory limit will not be a limit for RDS processes...
 RDS processes directly consume available physical memory ..

 By default, APOLLO server starts 3 java processes – one for the main server (which is now tomcat8.exe) then two child java.exe processes.
 The child processes are the RDS processes.
 The RDS processes are what does a lot of the imagery decoding/rendering, If the APOLLO server has started up correctly, you should see something like this in process explorer:

 User can change the RDS JVM memory (e.g., Xmx memory for 64-bit RDS java tune up parameters) from Apollo data manager, also change how many RDS processes (Maximum Decoder processes)